rainbows-gallery/rainbows-gallery.github.io/index.md

 ### Profile
 <img width="400px" class="text-center p-4" align="center" src="/Images/pages/profile.png">

-The profile page of our application will be inspired by VSCO's homepage (as shown above).
+The profile page of our application will be inspired by VSCO's (as shown above).
 The top of the page will detail the user's profile picture, their username, and a short description.
 Below will be a collage of the user's posted artwork in a gallery.
 We will also provide an "Edit Profile" option for the user.

 ### Home Page